 Phase I Research

-Under the supervision of the faculty advisor, the student’s obligation in this phase is to discover and understand the best and most important things that are or have been thought, said, and executed in their subject area.
+Under the supervision of the MAP Director and the mentor(s), the student’s obligation in this phase is to discover and understand the best and most important things that are or have been thought, said, and executed in their subject area.
 Students take one required seminar (3 credits) to prepare them for the journey ahead.
-Students may also take, with their advisor’s approval, courses from the existing APU graduate curriculum that are relevant to the course of study.
-They earn credits (3-9) by the successful accomplishment of supervised independent learning contracts.
+Students may also take, with prior approval, courses from the existing APU graduate curriculum that are relevant to the course of study.
+MAP students earn credits (3-9) by the successful accomplishment of supervised independent learning contracts.

 Phase II Practicum

-Under the supervision of the faculty advisor, students in the Practicum phase put into practice what they have discovered and articulated during the Research phase.
-With the advisor’s approval, students may take courses from the existing graduate curriculum that are relevant to the study plan.
-Credits are earned by completion of advisor-directed study.
+Under the supervision of the faculty mentor, students in the Practicum phase put into practice what they have discovered and articulated during the Research phase.
+With prior approval, students may take courses from the existing graduate curriculum that are relevant to the overall study.
+Credits are earned by completion of mentor-directed study.

 Phase III Project Demonstrating Mastery

 The final Project Demonstrating Mastery may be an academic document, a creative product, a documentary, or a piece of research, but it must represent significant synthesis of the knowledge the student has gained from the MAP study.
-The academic advisor(s) and the Program Director must approve the project proposal and sign off on its successful completion.
+The academic mentor(s) and the Program Director must approve the project proposal and sign off on its successful completion prior to graduation.

 Academic Study Plan

-The semester study plan is used by the student and the advisor as a guide for that portion of the student’s MAP Program.
+The semester study plan is used by the student and the mentor(s) as a guide for that portion of the student’s MAP Program.
 It is a dynamic document, subject to modification as circumstance dictates.
-The study plan must be approved by the student, the advisor or advisors, and the Program Director.
+The study plan must be approved by the student, the mentor(s), and the Program Director.
 The semester study plan is a more fully developed outline than that required by the application process and includes quantifiable learning outcomes.
 This form can be found on the APU Website under student forms.

 While the program is designed to be a three-phase academic effort, there may be variations on this model.
 Variations occur due to specific circumstances that affect the overall goals and objectives of the study plan.
 For example, a student may choose to pursue 12 credits one semester (this is considered full-time study), and attempt 6 the next because her or his work schedule-or other commitments-preclude the pursuit of more.
 Students may wish to focus proportionately more credits on their research than their practicum, or vice versa.
 Some students may also need to acquire more than the 36 credits required by APU, in the case of a certification requirement.
 It might also be appropriate for the student to participate in outside seminars or trainings; some of these may be included in the 12 transferable credits while others may be additional activities.

-The variations to the basic program are negotiated between the student and the academic advisor while developing the study plan.
-It is the responsibility of the advisor to assure that this process works effectively.
+The variations to the basic program are negotiated between the student, the mentor(s) and the MAP Director while developing the study plan

-Typically the academic advisor will be a full-time faculty member at Alaska Pacific University.
-Advisors need not be subject matter experts in all of the areas in which the student seeks to increase his or her knowledge, but they will be expert in the academic process of organizing the learning program for the student.
-Students are encouraged to work with more than one advisor during their MAP programs and must have a minimum of two committee members on their thesis committees.
-(The additional member need not be a full-time APU faculty but his or her qualifications for this service must be approved by the advisor and the MAP Director.)
+Typically the academic mentor will be a full-time faculty member at Alaska Pacific University.
+Mentors need not be subject matter experts in all of the areas in which the student seeks to increase his or her knowledge, but they will be expert in the academic process of organizing the learning program for the student.
+Students are encouraged to work with more than one mentor during their MAP programs and must have a minimum of two committee members on their thesis committee.
+(The additional member need not be a full-time APU faculty, but his or her qualifications for this service must be approved by the MAP Director.)

 The MAP is not a traditional letter-graded academic program but rather Credit/No Credit.
 “Credit” is understood to represent a grade of B or better, for those whose employers or future learning institutions require it.
 Students receive a narrative evaluation of their progress at the end of each successful semester and these evaluations, in turn, become part of the student’s official transcript.